It’s popular. It circles the drain of overdone.

 Dual-nature characters aren’t compelling because they transform.
-They’re compelling because they contain both states simultaneously—and the tension of that containment is what creates character magnetism.
+Althought, for some, I suspect that is absolutely the main draw because it can be all spectacle on television.
+However, I believe they’re compelling because they contain both states simultaneously—and the tension of that containment is what creates character magnetism.

-Somerset in his turquoise dress whites, speaking in measured aristocratic tones, knowing he contains something feral that the sea recognizes.
+Somerset—if you permit me my own creation a spot—in his turquoise dress whites, speaking in measured slightly-aristocratic tones, knowing he contains something feral that the sea recognises.
 Conan the barbarian who understands statecraft better than the kings he deposes.
 The surgeon whose hands know violence and healing with equal intimacy.
 The hyena king whose gutter philosophy cuts deeper than any lion’s court rhetoric.

-This is the character architecture that defines my work.
-Not the cliché split personality, but the more sophisticated construction: characters who are authentically both things at once.
+This is one of those “aesthetic obsessions” I never shut up about.
+Not the cliché split personality, but the more sophisticated construction: characters who are wholly and authentically both things at once.
 The officer who is also the beast.
-The scavenger who is also the philosopher.
+The scavenger who is the philosopher.
 The barbarian who is also the statesman.

 The Transformation Trap